gridiron-zone/furya/docs/endpoints/grpc-rest.md

 # gRPC Gateway JSON REST

-In gridiron v1.0.0, the node continues to serve a REST server.
+In fury v1.0.0, the node continues to serve a REST server.
 However, the existing routes present in version v0.16.3 and earlier are now marked as deprecated, and new routes have been added via gRPC-gateway.

 ## API Port, Activation and Configuration

-All routes are configured under the following fields in `~/.grid/config/app.toml`:
+All routes are configured under the following fields in `~/.fury/config/app.toml`:

 - `api.enable = true|false` field defines if the REST server should be enabled.
 Defaults to `true`.
 - `api.address = {string}` field defines the address (really, the port, since the host should be kept at `0.0.0.0`) the server should bind to.
 Defaults to `tcp://0.0.0.0:1317`.
-- some additional API configuration options are defined in `~/.grid/config/app.toml`, along with comments, please refer to that file directly.
+- some additional API configuration options are defined in `~/.fury/config/app.toml`, along with comments, please refer to that file directly.

 ### gRPC-gateway REST Routes